AlexMitsis/LibSoft/README.md

 The application will initially be developed in Java with a heavy emphasis on the backend side of things and then converted to C# in order to create the graphical interface.

-**WARNING: The Java code is not properly functioning and was only used for design purposes.
-If you want to run the final projects download and extract the Executable Version Branch.
+**WARNING: The Java code is not properly functioning and was only used for design purposes as not everyone was comfortable with using C# and Unity.
+If you want to run the final projects you can download and extract the Executable Version Branch.
 If you want to check the code behind the final application use the C# branch.**

 ![Alt Text](https://files.catbox.moe/afsqmm.gif)